 The security vacuum left by France’s military leavings has been filled by Russia.
 Mali, Niger, Burkina Faso, and the Central African Republic all invited Russian military personnel after expelling French troops.
 The trade between Africa and Russia reached $27 billion in 2024 which has almost doubled compared to 2019.
 The Third Russia-Africa Summit is scheduled for October 2026 in Moscow.
 Moreover, the AES states signed a deal with Russia for telecom and surveillance satellites in September 2024.

 As for Türkiye, Türkiye-Africa trade grew from $5.4 billion in 2003 to $40 billion in 2025.
 The African footprint has been built effectively by Ankara.
-Turkish construction firms have a big share accounting for 18% or $100 billion of all their overseas’ contracts from Africa by 2025.
-Either African governments and African people increasingly see Ankara as a “less controversial actor” without any history of backing coups or colonial associations.
+Turkish construction firms have a big share accounting for 18% or $100 billion of all their overseas contracts from Africa by 2025.
+Both African governments and African people increasingly see Ankara as a “less controversial actor” without any history of backing coups or colonial associations.
 Türkiye with its flagship Baykar has recently begun to deploy its defense technology in some African countries.
-The recent meeting of Niger President -Abdourahamane Tchiani- with President Recep Tayyip Erdogan in Ankara demonstrates how Türkiye is a trustworthy partner.
+The recent meeting of Niger President—Abdourahamane Tchiani—with President Recep Tayyip Erdogan in Ankara demonstrates how Türkiye is a trustworthy partner.
 Several agreements have been signed between Türkiye and Niger in different sectors including higher education, defense, health care, and trade.
 Erdogan insisted that “We continue to develop our relations with African countries on the basis of equal partnerships, mutual respect, and win-win principles”[7].

 Morocco is the gateway to/from Africa and has emerged as the most strategically ambitious broker.
-King Mohammed VI launched Atlantic Initiative in 2023 aiming to provide an access to the Atlantic Ocean for landlocked countries in Africa (mainly Sahel states).
+King Mohammed VI launched the Atlantic Initiative in 2023 aiming to provide an access to the Atlantic Ocean for landlocked countries in Africa (mainly Sahel states).
 This initiative is built upon a $1.6 billion deep-water port at Dakhla, to be accomplished by 2028.
-The port will relate to road and rail network beside the $25 billion Nigeria-Morocco gas pipeline.
+The port will relate to road and rail networks beside the $25 billion Nigeria-Morocco gas pipeline.
 In May 2025, the foreign ministers of AES states paid a visit to Rabat to endorse the initiative and launch technical corridor mapping.
-Morocco with initiative offers something concrete that is a sea route to global markets.
+Morocco, with the initiative, offers something concrete that is a sea route to global markets.
 Moreover, Morocco as an intra-African alternative has a massive financial expansion in Africa through Attijariwafa Bank, and “Fertilizer Diplomacy” through OCP state-owned phosphate company.
-Put it simple, Morocco understands continental realities and challenges and has a lot to share with African countries based on win-win and South-South cooperation.
+Put simply, Morocco understands continental realities and challenges and has a lot to share with African countries based on win-win and South-South cooperation.

 More Readings